20 Minutes to More Productivity in Your One-Person Home-Based Business

 What Is the Most Important Thing to Work on Right Now?

-What we want to work on is what we like to do, but that may not be the best strategy for your business.
-Yes, you will be working on the stuff that gives you the most satisfaction but on a priority basis.
+We want to work on the things we like working on.
+But that may not be the best strategy for your business.
+You can still work on the stuff that gives you the most satisfaction, but you prioritize your different types of satisfaction.

 The simplest way to establish priorities is to divide them up into categories based on urgency and importance.
 This particular system is called the Eisenhower Decision Matrix.
 It is based on how Dwight D. Eisenhower accomplished so much in his life.
 This is what I use to manage my life and my businesses.
 It is simplistic yet very effective in establishing what needs to be done next.

 There are four categories:

 - a bill is due today

 - a sick child needs to come home from school

 - your bank account funds are running low and you need to make a deposit

 - updating your product catalog